 How is this latest resurgence of AI any different from those that came before?
 Are edtech companies for real?
 Or are they baiting venture capitalists and school districts with flashy buzzwords?
 In the context of education, how can this “new” generation of tech help a child understand The Catcher in the Rye or solve quadratic equations?
 How can it help teachers teach this material?

 The problem, according to the panelists, involves teachers and students alike.
 Teachers are overworked, and burn out is high.
 Students lack material appropriate to their learning level and style.
-There is a set standard, or curriculum, and classes are taught against it—regardless of each individual student’s ability.
+There is a set curriculum, and classes are taught against it—regardless of each student’s ability.

 Part of the solution, according to edtech companies, involves the use of artificial intelligence—essentially computer programs, or algorithms—that perform predictive analysis.